-Black Creek Pioneer Village offers education programs suitable for all grade levels.
+Black Creek Pioneer Village offers education programs suitable for all grade levels all year round.
 All of our programs are based on the Ontario curriculum for Social Studies, History, Environmental Studies, The Arts, and Health and Physical Education.

 “We truly did have a beautiful and educational day.
 Thank you for helping make our curriculum come alive so vibrantly for the kids.”

 – St. Vincent School, Oakville

 Prices are based on groups of 20 participants.
 An additional fee per student applies to groups of more than 20.
 For every 10 participants in your group you receive 1 complementery adult admission.
 Additional adults will be charged $16.95 each.
 We welcome those accompanying special needs students free of charge.
 All of our education and day camp programs are HST exempt.

 To book programs by phone, please call Visitor Services at 416.667.6295 (press 2).
 Click link above to book online.